Occupational Health and Safety

 The hazards associated with shop work require special safety considerations.
 Whether you work in a metal shop, wood shop, or electrical shop, the potential hazards for personal injury are numerous.

-All personnel whose work revolves around a metal shop, wood shop or electrical shop are required to complete a Shop Safety Refresher (PDF).
+All personnel whose work revolves around a metal shop, wood shop or electrical shop are required to complete a Shop Safety Refresher (.DOC).
 The Shop Safety Refresher will be completed by each operator under the guidance of a supervisor and returned to EHS.